Course overview

 Course Overview

-Graduates of the master’s degree in chemistry are qualified to promote and develop scientific and technological innovation, management and design of technologies and, In general, qualified professional activities in chemical disciplines.
+Graduates of the Master’s degree in chemistry are qualified to promote and develop scientific and technological innovation, management and design of technologies and, in general, qualified professional activities in chemical disciplines.